slimreaper35/dockerfile-parser-rs/README.md

 ## Limitations

+...or things to keep in mind when using this library.

+### Shell and exec form

 The `RUN`, `CMD`, and `ENTRYPOINT` instructions all have two possible forms:

 - `INSTRUCTION ["executable", "param1", "param2"]` (exec form)